Whimsy Stick

 Flirt Pole for German Shepherds & Belgian Malinois

-These breeds weren’t built for the couch, and they’re not going to pretend otherwise.
-A 10-minute structured flirt pole session builds impulse control into the drive system so the same arousal that used to create reactivity and destruction becomes a tool for training.
+These breeds were not built for the couch and they are not going to pretend otherwise.
+A 10-minute structured flirt pole session builds impulse control into the drive system so the same arousal that creates reactivity and destruction becomes a tool for training.

 Minutes per session